quantummasterbarcelonacode/QuantumCommunicationsAndCryptography/en/_build/html/_sources/content/chapter3/section2.md

-# The BB84 protocol
+# The BB84 Protocol

-After introducing the idea of QKD, we present the first protocol, introduced in 1984 by Bennett and Brassard and known as BB84~\cite{BB84}.
+After introducing the idea of QKD, we present the first protocol, introduced in 1984 by Bennett and Brassard and known as BB84 {cite}`BB84`.
 Recall that the goal of the protocol is to establish a shared secret key, which is later consumed to run one-time pad.
 In the case of BB84, the key is established as follows: